pratiktest/catalog/task/catlin-validate/0.1/README.md

 ### outputFile
 Name of the file that holds catlin validate output for each task.
 This file will be available in [catlin-output](#catlin-output) workspace
 ### inputFile
 File that contains catlin input.
 This file contains relative paths to the task yaml's delimited by newline.
 Paths should adhere to the tekton task catalog standards.
-Check [input-configmap](../0.1/samples/input-configmap.yaml) for an example of an inputFile
+Check [input-configmap](../0.1/tests/input-configmap.yaml) for an example of an inputFile

+### ignoreWarnings
+Ignores any warnings in catlin output.
+If catlin output has only success and warnings, all warnings are ignored and final catlin output will be success

 ## Workspaces

 ### source
 This workspace contains files on which catlin will be run.
 This can be the git repo of your tekton catalog. task yamls in this folder should have a path that follows tekton-catalog folder structure.
-Check [this](../0.1/samples/source-success-configmap.yaml) configmap and how it is injected into the cource workspace in [this](../0.1/samples/taskrun-success.yaml) taskrun as an example
+Check [this](../0.1/tests/source-success-configmap.yaml) configmap and how it is injected into the cource workspace in [this](../0.1/tests/taskrun-success.yaml) taskrun as an example
 ### catlin-input
-A workspace that contains [$(params.inputFile)](#inputfile) Check [this](../0.1/samples/input-configmap.yaml) configmap and how it is injected onto the catlin-input workspace in [this](../0.1/samples/taskrun-success.yaml) taskrun as an example
+A workspace that contains [$(params.inputFile)](#inputfile) Check [this](../0.1/tests/input-configmap.yaml) configmap and how it is injected onto the catlin-input workspace in [this](../0.1/tests/taskrun-success.yaml) taskrun as an example
 ### catlin-output
 A workspace that contains output of catlin validate.
 Output of each catlin validate command is sent to [$(params.outputFle)](#outputfile) in this workspace